utz82/ZX-Spectrum-1-Bit-Routines/wtbeep/readme.txt

 Composing Music
 ===============

-Currently, no editor exists for povver, so any music must be hand-crafted as assembly data.
+Currently, no editor exists for wtbeep, so any music must be hand-crafted as assembly data.
 See the following section on how to construct the necessary music.asm files.